-This 60-credit Associate of Science (AS) degree prepares graduates to transfer to a four-year university for a non-teaching degree in early childhood or an education degree in early childhood, which is required for licensure to teach from birth through third grade.
+This 60-credit Associate of Science degree prepares graduates to transfer to a four-year college or university for a non-teaching degree in child development or an education degree in early childhood, which is required for a license to teach from birth through third grade.

 AS – Child Development

-You will be qualified to work as a teacher in child care facilities or an educational paraprofessional.
-You may choose to specialize in these areas: infant-toddler, preschool, school-age, children with special needs, family child care, nanny or administration.
+You will be qualified to work as a teacher in childcare facilities or an educational paraprofessional.
+You may choose to specialize in areas, such as: Infant-toddler, preschool, school-age, children with special needs, family child care, nanny or administration.
 You will also be qualified to work as a para-educator in a school setting.

 Find Career Information

 Learn what occupations may be of interest to someone who has completed this program.
 Find information about wages and employment outlook.

 All credits earned in the Associate of Science degree at NTC may be applied toward child development education programs at eligible institutions within the Minnesota State System of Colleges and Universities.
 Transfer options are also available at Mayville State University in North Dakota.

 A student may be required to enroll in college readiness courses in reading, writing and math.
 A student’s scores on the Accuplacer assessment will determine enrollment in college readiness courses.
 The purpose of college readiness courses is to prepare students for the demands of a college-level curriculum.
 Credits may vary.

 |Course #||Course Name||Credit|